ramsvidor/scala-blockchain/README.md

 This project implements a basic blockchain in Scala using Cats Effect, Http4s, and Ember.
 The blockchain includes functionality for creating wallets, transferring coins, mining blocks, and retrieving transaction and block data via a REST API.

 ## TODOs and further improvements
-- Compact wallet public key with SHA-256 and RIPEMD-160
 - Implement deterministic wallet address generation from public key derivation
 - Add multiple nodes support
 - Improve error handling